sourcegraph/handbook/content/departments/talent/process/engineering_interview_process.md

 - **Length:** 60-minutes

 - **How the candidate will prepare:** We ask candidates to spend an hour pairing with an engineer on the team they are applying to.
 The pairing exercise is not used for technical evaluation.
-That’s what the [async coding exercise](https://handbook.sourcegraph.com/departments/product-engineering/engineering/hiring/software-engineer-coding-exercise) is for.
 The assumption is that any candidate who gets to this stage meets the technical requirements for the job in question.

 - **What to look for:** At a high level, this is what we are evaluating our candidates for: